Skip to main content

 If the underlying changes (e.g., new neighborhoods, new conductor addresses) trigger configuration updates, re-run create config autogenerated to preview newly generated elements before committing.

-For elements generated by the Peer Topology builder, conductor services, BGP, DHCP relay, PIM, or MSDP — the generated leaf is directly visible in the PCLI:
+For elements generated by the Peer Topology builder, conductor services, BGP, DHCP relay, PIM, or MSDP, set generated to false in the PCLI:

 config